sf219/bSpline_Project/README.md

 ## Applications

 This toolbox might be useful for image analysis: B-Splines provide a powerful way of representing images which can be analyzed easily.
 Furhtermore, they allow to represent linear functions, providing a powerful bridge with wavelet theory.
-You may find B-Splines in several up-to-date signal processing papers, as
+You may find B-Splines in several up-to-date signal processing papers.

-[1] Bhandari, A., Beckmann, M. and Krahmer, F., 2021, January. **The modulo Radon transform and its inversion.** In *2020 28th European Signal Processing Conference (EUSIPCO)* (pp. 770-774).
-IEEE.

-[2] Bhandari, Ayush, and Felix Krahmer. **HDR imaging from quantization noise.** In *2020 IEEE International Conference on Image Processing (ICIP)*, pp. 101-105.
-IEEE, 2020.

-[3] S. Aziznejad, M. Unser, **Deep Spline Networks with Control of Lipschitz Regularity,** Best student paper award, *Proceedings of the Forty-Fourth IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP'19)*, Brighton, United Kingdom, May 12-17, 2019, pp. 3242-3246.

 ## Disclaimer

 In case you find any bugs or something which is hard to explain in the code, please, contact me.